 Shares held beneficially: If you hold your shares in street name through a brokerage account or by a broker, bank or other nominee, you should have received instructions on how to vote your shares or how to instruct your broker, bank or other nominee to vote your shares.
 Please follow their instructions carefully.
 If you give the broker voting instructions, your shares will be voted as you direct.
 Please note that brokers, banks and other nominees may not vote your shares on non-routine matters, or they may determine not to vote your shares on any of the other proposals, in the absence of specific instructions from you, so please provide your voting instructions so your vote can be counted.
 The determination of whether a proposal is "routine" or "non-routine" will be made by the NYSE based on NYSE rules that regulate member brokerage firms.
-If a proposal is deemed "routine" and you do not give instructions to your broker or nominee, they may, but are not required to, vote your shares with respect to the proposal, and the shares will be treated as broker non-votes for the proposals on which the broker does not vote.
-If the proposal is deemed "non-routine" and you do not give instructions to your broker or nominee, they may not vote your shares with respect to the proposal and the shares will be treated as broker non-votes for the proposals on which the broker does not vote.
+If a proposal is deemed "routine" and you do not give instructions to your broker or nominee, they may, but are not required to, vote your shares with respect to the proposal, and the shares will be treated as broker or nominee, they broker or nominee, they may not vote.
+If the proposal is deemed "non-routine" and you do not give instructions to your broker or nominee, they may not vote your shares will be treated as broker non-votes for the proposals on which the broker or nominee, they may not vote your shares will be treated as broker non-votes for the proposals on which the broker does not vote.